magento/merchdocs/src/system/catalog-sync.md

 title: Catalog Sync
 ---

-Magento exports catalog data into tables using indexers.
+Magento compiles catalog data into tables using indexers.
 This process is automatically [triggered by several events]({% link system/index-management-events.md %}), such as changes to a product's price or inventory levels.
-Magento then syncs that catalog data to a central storage hub for use by various SaaS services, such as [Product Recommendations]({% link marketing/product-recommendations.md %}).
-The **Catalog Sync** dashboard allows you to peek into the Magento to SaaS syncing process and view the current status.
+Magento then syncs that catalog data to an endpoint where it can then be used by various SaaS services, such as [Product Recommendations]({% link marketing/product-recommendations.md %}).
+The **Catalog Sync** dashboard allows you to observe and manage the Magento to SaaS syncing process.

 With the **Catalog Sync** dashboard you can:

 -  View the sync status (**In Progress**, **Success**, **Failed**)
 -  View the total number of products synced, if successful
--  Search and filter for products to view their update status
+-  Search synced products to view their current state
 -  Search across all store views by name, SKU, and so on
--  View product details in JSON to help diagnose a sync discrepancy
+-  View syned product details in JSON to help diagnose a sync discrepancy
--  Force a resync instead of waiting for the automatic sync each hour
+-  Reinitiate the sync process

 ## Accessing the Catalog Sync dashboard

-To access the **Catalog Sync** dashboard, select **System** > _Data Transfer_ > **Catalog Sync dashboard**.
+To access the **Catalog Sync** dashboard, select **System** > _Data Transfer_ > **Catalog Sync**.

 ### Last sync